Beliavsky/Fortran-Tools/README.md

 [AMD Optimizing C/C++/Fortran Compiler (AOCC)](https://developer.amd.com/amd-aocc/): high performance, production quality code generation tool.
 The AOCC environment provides various options to developers while building and optimizing C, C++, and Fortran applications targeting 32-bit and 64-bit Linux® platforms.

+[Arm Fortran Compiler](https://developer.arm.com/tools-and-software/server-and-hpc/compile/arm-compiler-for-linux/arm-fortran-compiler): tailored for server, HPC, and scientific codes, with support for Fortran and OpenMP.
+The compiler is built on the open source Flang front-end, and the LLVM‑based optimization and code generation back-end.
+(C)

 [f18-llvm-project](https://github.com/flang-compiler/f18-llvm-project): fork of llvm/llvm-project for f18.
 In sync with f18-mlir and f18.

 [flang](https://github.com/flang-compiler/flang): flang (also known as "Classic Flang") is an out-of-tree Fortran compiler targeting LLVM.
 It is an open-sourced version of pgfortran, a commercial Fortran compiler from PGI/NVIDIA